abshaeffer/logoshelpfile/advancedsearching.md

 ### Language

-To specify a language for a term, type its name in front of the term with a colon.
-For example, `german:die` and `english:die` are different words.
+To specify the language of a search term, type the name of the language in front of the term with a colon.
+For example, `french:pain` and `english:pain` are different words.

--	`english:die AND german:welt` -- Each modifier is attached to a specific word.
-- 	`english:(die AND welt)` -- Both terms are marked with the English language modifier.
-- 	`german:(die AND welt) AND english:(die AND welt)` -- Groups of terms are marked with different languages.
+- `french:pain AND german:brot` -- Finds texts that include both the French word "pain" and the German word "brot."
+- `french:(pain AND chair)` -- Finds texts that include the two French words, "pain" and "chair."

 ### Search Fields